phoenixframework/phoenix/C_routing.md

 and so on
 ```

 We accomplish this with a scoped route that sets a path option to `/admin` like this one.
+For now, let's not nest this scope inside of any other scopes (like the `scope "/", HelloPhoenix do` one provided for us in a new app).

 ```elixir
 scope "/admin" do